wongd-hub/obsidian-vault/statistics/reinforcement-learning/1 RL Introduction to Reinforcement Learning.md

 > [!tip] Example: The rat
 > ![[Pasted image 20230816163729.png]]
 > Take for example, a rat in an experiment.
 Say that it experiences the three sequences shown above.
->- If you were the agent and used the last three items in the sequence as your state, you would believe that you were about to be electrocuted.
+> - If you were the agent and used the last three items in the sequence as your state, you would believe that you were about to be electrocuted.
->- If you chose your agent state to be the count of lights, bells, and levers, you'd expect that the cheese would appear.
+> - If you chose your agent state to be the count of lights, bells, and levers, you'd expect that the cheese would appear.
->- If your agent state was the complete sequence we wouldn't know what happens next.
+> - If your agent state was the complete sequence we wouldn't know what happens next.
 >
->==What we believe will happen next depends on our representation of state.==
+> ==What we believe will happen next depends on our representation of state.==

 - A *fully observable environment* is one in which the agent *directly observes* the environment state.
+This is a nice case, the agent sees all the numbers in the environment state. i.e. $O_t=S_t^a=S_t^e$.
+    - When we have this situation, this is formally a *Markov decision process* (MDP).
+We'll discuss this in the next lecture and the majority of the course.

+- *Partial observability* describes the situation in which the agent *indirectly observes* the environment. e.g. A robot with camera vision isn't told its absolute location, and poker agent only observes the public cards.
+    - Now the agent must construct its own state representation $S_t^a$ that's distinct from the environment state.
+There are many ways to do this:
+        - **Complete history** - naive approach: $S_t^a=H_t$
+        - **Build beliefs of the environment state** - the Bayesian approach.
+Don't know what's happening in the environment but going to keep a probability distribution over where we think we are in the environment: $S_t^a = (\mathbb{P}[S_t^e = s^1], \ldots, \mathbb{P}[S_t^e = s^n])$; i.e. we have some probability that the state is $s^1$ or $s^n$, etc
+        - Recurrent neural network: $S_t^a = \sigma(S_{t-1}^aW_s + O_tW_o)$, take a linear combination of the agent state you had at the last time step with your current observation to generate your new state
+    - Formally, this is a *partially observable Markov decision process* (POMDP)
+## Inside an RL agent

+So far we've only talked about the problem, not yet how to solve the problem.

+- An RL agent may include one or more of these components:

+    - **Policy**: the agent's *behaviour function*
+        - A map from state to action.
+        - Deterministic policy: If we're in some state $s$, we have some policy $\pi$ that then determines our action from that state, i.e. $a=\pi(s)$.
+        - Stochastic policy: Can be useful, helps us make random, exploratory decisions, i.e. $\pi(a|s)=\mathbb{P}[A=a|S=s]$

+    - **Value function**: how good is each state and/or action.
+How much reward do I expect to get if we take this action in this particular state.
+        - A prediction of expected future reward.
+This is how we choose between action 1 and action 2.
+        - Since the value will depend on what your action/policy is, we index by $\pi$: $v_\pi(s)=\mathbb{E}_\pi\left[R_t+\gamma R_{t+1} + \gamma^2 R_{t+2} + \dots|S_t=s\right]$
+            - i.e. The value function tells us how much total reward we expect going into the future.
+We can also have discounting ($\gamma$) that goes into the future which helps us care more about immediate rewards if we want.

+    - **Model**: agent's subjective representation of the how the environment works.
+Its sometimes useful to learn the behaviour of the environment and use that model of the environment to help figure out what to do next.
+        - It is optional to do this; a lot of the course we'll focus on model-free methods that don't use a model at all.
+        - The way we normally do this is to have two parts of the model:
+            - Transition model: $\mathscr{P}$ predicts the next state, predicts the dynamics of the environment.
+If this were the helicopter, this is the function that would predict where the helicopter would be next given its current state.
+                - Formally this is represented in a state transition model that is the probability of being in the next state given the previous state and action: $\mathscr{P}^a_{ss'}=\mathbb{P}[S'=s'|S=s,A=a]$
+            - Reward model: $\mathscr{R}$ predicts the next (immediate) reward.
+The helicopter can learn that if its in this position then it's not crashing and therefore doing well.
+                - Formally this is represented as a function that tells us the expected reward given the previous state and action: $\mathscr{R}^a_s=\mathbb{E}[R | S=s,A=a]$

+up to 1:08:07